 For good cause shown under Fed.
 R. Civ.
-P. 26(c), the court enters the following Protective Order:
+P. 26(c), the court grants the parties' Joint Motion for Protective Order (ECF No. 10) and hereby enters the following Protective Order:

 1. Scope.
 All documents and materials produced in the course of discovery of this case, including initial disclosures, responses to discovery requests, all deposition testimony and exhibits, and information derived directly therefrom (hereinafter, collectively, "documents"), are subject to this Order concerning Confidential Information as set forth below.
 As there is a presumption in favor of open and public judicial proceedings in the federal courts, this Order will be strictly construed in favor of public disclosure and open proceedings wherever possible.